sike25/unireps.github.io/_posts/2025-10-8-multimodalEmergingPatterns.md

 </div>

 #### Defense-VAE

-A small fully connected Defense-VAE improves evaluation rewards under FGSM when used only at evaluation.
-Training the agent on VAE-filtered inputs prevented solving the task.
-Under modality-specific attacks, the VAE generalized worst to single-modality perturbations, working best when both modalities were attacked.
+The compact Defense VAE offers another perspective.
+Running it only during evaluation lifts rewards under FGSM, but training the agent on VAE filtered inputs prevents the policy from solving the task.
+Single modality attacks expose its weaknesses: the VAE performs best when both modalities are perturbed together (as seen with the blue line in the figure below) and struggles with narrow attacks.

-The VAE defense shows interesting behavior when applied to different attack scenarios.
-When both modalities are attacked simultaneously, the VAE provides substantial protection, as evidenced by the blue line in the VAE defense figures showing improved performance compared to the undefended purple line.
-However, when individual modalities are targeted, the VAE's effectiveness diminishes significantly.

-This suggests that the VAE's training on paired benign-adversarial examples may have learned to recognize and correct perturbations that affect the entire observation space, but struggles to generalize to more targeted, modality-specific attacks.
-The defense appears to be most effective when the perturbation pattern matches the training distribution, which primarily consisted of full-observation attacks.
+This pattern alligns with how the VAE learned.
+Training on paired benign and adversarial samples covering the entire observation space primes it to recognize broad perturbations.
+Once the attacker focuses on a single modality the reconstruction no longer matches the training distribution, so protection fades.

 <div class="l-page-outset">
   <div class="row">